Don-Paterson/CCAS-Python-Toolkit/README.md

 ### Smoke test

-The simplest check that everything works end-to-end:
+The simplest end-to-end check:

 ```powershell
 py -3 mgmt_api.py
 ```

-This logs in, adds a host called `python_api_host` (3.3.3.3, pink) using `set-if-exists` so it's idempotent, publishes, and logs out.
+This logs in, adds a host called `python_api_host` (3.3.3.3, pink), publishes, and logs out.
 Open SmartConsole afterwards to verify it appears.

 You can override the target SMS at the command line: